alejandromcsd/user-hobbies-api/README.md

 ## Open items - to be improved in real scenario

-- Password hashing on user creation
+- Password hashing on user creation.
 - **Authentication**: not part of the use cases covered.
 For authentication, in real-scenario, we might want to look into an strategy that works well with NestJS.
 For instance an auth service/module like Passport + bearer tokens (JWT).
 - **Authorization**: app illustrates a basic authZ logic for update hobbies (must be same user).
 For restricting access to records/resources, we could exlore something like CASL: https://docs.nestjs.com/security/authorization#integrating-casl
 - Logging and configuration.